Dialect continuum: Arabic

 Arabic is a standard case of diglossia.
 The standard written language, Modern Standard Arabic, is based on the Classical Arabic of the Qur'an, while the modern vernacular dialects (or languages) branched from ancient Arabic dialects, from North Western Africa through Egypt, Sudan, and the Fertile Crescent to the Arabian Peninsula and Iraq.
 The dialects use different analogues from the Arabic language inventory and have been influenced by different substrate and superstrate languages.
 Adjacent dialects are mutually understandable to a large extent, but those from distant regions are more difficult to understand.

-The difference between the written standard and the vernaculars is apparent also in the written language, and children have to be taught Modern Standard Arabic in school to be able to read it.

 Aramaic

 All modern Aramaic languages descend from a dialect continuum that historically existed through the Aramaization of the Levant (other than the original Aramaic-speaking parts) and Mesopotamia and before the Islamicization of the Levant and Mesopotamia.
 Northeastern Neo-Aramaic, including distinct varieties spoken by both Jews and Christians, is a dialect continuum although greatly disrupted by population displacement during the twentieth century.